Covid: Wales possibly coming to peak says minister

 The positivity rate has fallen to 44.6% - the lowest since 27 December 2021, with Anglesey having the highest rate at 48.3%.

-All age groups are showing a decline in cases, especially those younger age groups, which were driving the spike over the Christmas areas, with all but four local council areas in Wales also showing a drop in case rates among the under 25s.
+All age groups are showing a decline in cases, especially those younger age groups, which were driving the spike over the Christmas period, with all but four local council areas in Wales also showing a drop in case rates among the under 25s.

 An average of 8.5% of all primary pupils and 14.3% of all secondary pupils were absent due to a known Covid-reason around 6 January.